-Book cover design and pattern by Sally Stevens, editor of patchwork, quilting, embroidery and textile arts magazine 'Fabrications - Quilting for You'.
-Visit inspiredtomake.com to find out more.
+This patchwork cook cover was designed by Sally Stevens, former editor of patchwork, quilting, embroidery and textile arts magazine ‘Fabrications – Quilting for You’.

-This project will help you create the perfect journal cover for your sewing journal.
+This patchwork book cover project will help you create the perfect journal cover for your sewing journal.
 Either use sewing themed fabric like we did, or your favourite fabrics to make this useful sewing journal to plan your future projects.

 You will need…